maxyoung94/ride-link/README.md

 ### 2.1 split the files
 create a App.js, move the js from index.html to app.js, create src dir to hold compiled App.js, run babel script with --watch to compile on save

+## Step 3: Compose Components

+### 3.1 use React.createClass()
+make a ServiceList component, this component should list all the services history a car has. use React.createClass(object)

+### 3.2 Compose Components
+make ServiceTable, ServiceFilter, ServiceAdd to display placeholder text for now.
+The table will contain the rows of data, Add will be a section for adding new items, and filter will be for finding specific service entries.